deekshu50/Language-Independent-Speaking-Rate-Calculator/README.md

 # 🗣️ Language-Independent Speaking Rate Calculator

-This project is a Python-based tool that calculates the speaking rate of audio files.
+This project is a Python-based tool that calculates the speaking rate and average energy of audio files.
 Unlike traditional tools that rely on Speech-to-Text (ASR) transcription, this program uses **Signal Processing** to detect syllable nuclei (energy peaks) in the audio waveform.

 This makes the tool **language-independent**, faster, and capable of running without heavy machine learning models.